Harikesh-14/Rust-FileOps/README.md

 # Rust FileOps

-Rust File Operations is a command-line tool written in Rust that allows users to perform various file operations such as searching, replacing, creating, and deleting files.
+Rust File Management CLI is a command-line tool written in Rust that provides essential file management functionalities.
+Whether you're working with files or directories, this tool simplifies common file operations with ease.

 ## Features